splunk/observability-workshop/content/en/other/pet-clinic/_index.md

 ---
 title: PetClinic Java Workshop
 weight: 1
-description: A workshop using Zero Configuration Auto-Instrumentation for Java
+description: A workshop using Zero Configuration Auto-Instrumentation for Java.
 ---

 The goal is to walk through the basic steps to configure the following components of the Splunk Observability platform: